 - Pain on the outside of the foot when bearing weight.

-Pain is worse when weight is transferred onto the foot and many patients with this condition will significantly overpronate (where the feet roll in or flatten).
+- Many patients with Cuboid syndrome will significantly overpronate (where the feet roll in or flatten).

 Cuboid syndrome treatment